Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

 - Inside the game object.

-  You can modify the `GameObject.Move` method to check for map bounds, returning a boolean value to indicate whether the move was successful or not.
+  You can modify the `GameObject.Move` method to check for map bounds, returning a Boolean value to indicate whether the move was successful or not.
 However, this means the `GameObject` needs access to the map data to understand the bounds of the map.

 For now, the `GameObject.Move` method is receiving the map surface, so we can quickly check and see if the desired position is within the bounds of the surface.
 So it's logical that we check for the bounds of the map inside of the game object.

-01. Open the _GameObject.cs_ file
+01. Open the _GameObject.cs_ file.
 01. Find the `Move` method and change the return type from `void` to `bool`:

     ```csharp